 In case the search is done for complete domains and the domain is available, the search result will be the domain name and its price.
 If the domain is unavailable, it will be marked as taken and have a link for doing a whois lookup, making an offer on the domain through DomainAgents, and the actual website.

 With this tool, bulk name-checking is possible for internationalized domain names as well.

-The thing that is different about this tool than the other ones we mentioned so far is that it can check only complete domains and not just keywords, and the complete domains have to contain one of the 45 TLDs or 12 cTLDs this tool supports.
+The thing that is different about this tool than the other ones I mentioned so far is that it can check only complete domains and not just keywords and the complete domains have to contain one of the 45 TLDs or 12 cTLDs this tool supports.
 The search results are a bit more filtered off the bat, with only the available domains being displayed.

 Each search result comes with a link to a domain registrar where you can purchase the domain, and the full search results list can be exported in a CSV file.
 This tool is maybe a bit limited, but it is indeed fast and effective at what it claims to do.

 We already wrote about NameBright, but not about their bulk checker!
-NameBright’s bulk check tool allows you to check 5000 complete domains or keywords with the “.com”,”.net”,”.org”,”.cc”, or “.tv” extension.
+NameBright’s bulk check tool used to allow you to check up to 5000 complete domains or keywords with the “.com”,”.net”,”.org”,”.cc”, or “.tv” extension.
 But as of June 2023, you can check only 20 domain names.
 Because of that I will keep my bulk domain checker review short.

 Available domains are displayed with their price and can be added to the cart in bulk or separately.
 The unavailable domains are displayed with a link for a whois lookup on both a registry and registrar level.
 The lists of both available and unavailable domains can be downloaded in CSV, XML, or XLS format, and since NameBright is a domain registrar, the available domains can be registered with them directly.